ShantoNoor/Codeforces-Bot/README.md

 # Example 2: https://codeforces.com/contest/1389/, C:\Users\Shanto\Desktop\CodeForces
 Enter info(link, path):
 ```

 Also can be run with command line arguments. </br>
-Give link and path(optional! separated by '&nbsp;'[space character] and also surround it with double quotation if it contains space character in it!) as command line arguments.</br>
+Give link and path(optional! separated by '&nbsp; '[space character] and also surround it with double quotation if it contains space character in it!) as command line arguments.</br>

 ```bash
 # Example 1: